BillyBoyCoder/se_project_express/se_project_express-main/se_project_express-main/README.md

-# WTWR (What to Wear?): Back End
+# Project 12 - working with ExpressJS

+## Objective
-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+Over the last two sprints, you built the front end for your "WTWR" project.
+The back-end projects will focus on creating a server for "WTWR".
+While working on this, you'll learn how to work with databases, set up security and testing, and deploy your web application on a remote machine.
+The goal of all this is to create a server with an API and user authorization.

+At this stage, you'll:

+- Set up an Express project
+- Create a database and connect it to the server
+- Configure the first routes and controllers

+As a stretch goal, you'll refine your application's error handling, but this won't be due until Project 13.

 ## Running the Project
 `npm run start` — to launch the server